weblab-workshops/skeleton/README.md

    - git commit -m "Skeleton code"
    - git push

+Now the rest of your teammates can pull all these files with a 'git pull'!

 Post on Piazza if you run into any issues

 ## What you need to change in the skeleton